 The Holiday Inn Express Waikiki is several blocks from the beach, but the service is excellent, the parking is the best that we’ve had at any Hawaii hotel (self-parking with an elevator straight to the rooms), and it’s a lot cheaper than the beachfront hotels.
 Plus it includes breakfast.
 A great option if you’re mainly going to be exploring Oahu, or heading to North Shore beaches, and can go without a room on Waikiki Beach.

 Restaurants in Waikiki

-With reduced capacity this year, restaurant reservations are hard to come by.
-I booked all of our dinners (except one) six weeks in advance, and even then I was limited to 5:30 and 5:45 reservations.
-We ate dinner at Morimoto Asia, Roy’s Waikiki, Eating House 1849, Tommy Bahama and Hula Grill (twice).
+I typically book our dinners six weeks in advance, and even then I’m sometimes limited to early (5:30 or 5:45) reservations.
+Our most recent visit we ate dinner at Morimoto Asia, Roy’s Waikiki, Eating House 1849, Tommy Bahama and Hula Grill (twice).
 Our only lunch reservation was at Duke’s Waikiki, since we were unable to get a dinner booking there.
 All meals were excellent.
 Tommy Bahama is always far better than a restaurant above a clothing store should be!
 The one night we didn’t have a dinner booking I picked up a pizza from Giovanni Pastrami (I got a discount because I mentioned that we were at the Outrigger Waikiki) and brought it back to the room.

 For breakfast every morning I walked next door to Honolulu Coffee at the Moana Surfrider.
 Everyone has a favorite coffee place in Honolulu, and I love Honolulu Coffee – based on the coffee, the pastry selection and the location.
 I typically got bagels, croissants, muffins and breakfast sandwiches and took them back to the room, where we dined on the balcony.